sanishaukhale/VEABGoa/README.md

 ### 2. Set Up Environment Variables

-The application requires Firebase credentials to connect to Firestore for dynamic content (news, events, projects, contact form submissions) and potentially for other services.
+The application requires Firebase credentials to connect to Firestore for dynamic content (news, events, projects, contact form submissions) and Firebase Authentication.
 It also uses an environment variable for the `basePath` in certain contexts.

 *   Copy the example environment file:
     ```bash